-With a long list of awards, including Number One Italian Restaurant in Central Arkansas by the Arkansas Democrat-Gazette, best customer service by Rock City Eats, and Best Italian Restaurant 2014 by the Arkansas Times, Bruno’s Little Italy takes pride in offering you generations of delicious family recipes, great service, and a beautiful atmosphere.
+Since 1949, the Bruno family has been Little Rock’s premiere destination for authentic and unrivaled Italian food.
+With a long list of awards including: Number One Italian Restaurant in Central Arkansas by the Arkansas Democrat-Gazette, best customer service by Rock City Eats, and Best Italian Restaurant 2014, 2015, & 2016 by the Arkansas Times, Bruno’s Little Italy takes pride in offering you generations of delicious family recipes, great service, and a beautiful atmosphere.

 We welcome you to participate in the Bruno’s Little Italy experience!

 cured meats, aged cheeses, olives, peppers, sun-dried tomatoes & marinated mushrooms

 our house dinner salad tossed with cured meats & cheeses small / 7

 with house vinegar and oil dressing / 4 with gorgonzola dressing / 4.50 add anchovies / 1 white anchovies / 2

 house-cured pancetta, sun-dried tomatoes, garlic, & italian hot peppers

 breaded chicken livers, marinara sauce, & mushrooms